 I once was a Pirate what sailed the 'igh seas --

-But now I've retired as a com-mission-aire:
+But now I've retired

 And that's how you find me a-takin' my ease